About Inequality Inquiry

 Authors will grant a nonexclusive license in their work to Minnesota Journal of Law and Inequality and the University of Minnesota Libraries.
 Such a license gives Minnesota Journal of Law and Inequality and the Libraries the necessary rights to publish, distribute, archive, and preserve the work.
 However, since the license is non-exclusive, all of the rights will still also belong to the creator, who may make any use they wish, and may grant other licenses as desired.
 The result of this license agreement is that the author, Minnesota Journal of Law and Inequality, and the Libraries will each have broad rights to the work.

 For permission for reuse, or questions about use, please contact the author.
-For citations, please use the following format: Author name, Article title, Inequality Inquiry [Large & Small Caps] (month. date, year, time), hyperlink.
+For citations, please use the following format: Author name, Article Title, Inequality Inquiry [Large & Small Caps] (month. date, year, time), hyperlink.